-Availability of water resources is one of the most basic requirements for expanding farmer led irrigation.
+Small scale irrigation enables farmers to adapt to climate change and build resilience to extreme weather events.
+Proper management of water resources is needed to avoid maladaptation and support long-term resilience.
 That’s why a significant part of ILSSI’s efforts is focused on supporting decision-makers to understand where and how water can be sustainably used for irrigation, using state of the art techniques.
-These efforts include co-designing, employing and strengthening capacity for tools that can reveal competing demands, risks of water insecurity and threats to water quality.
-ILSSI also trials improved irrigated farming practices that can help safeguard water resources and enable farmers to sustainably increase irrigation.
+These efforts include co-designing, employing and strengthening capacity for analytical tools that can reveal competing demands, risks of water insecurity and threats to water quality.
+ILSSI also trials improved irrigated farming practices that can help safeguard water resources and develop farmer practices to sustainably increase irrigation.

 While water resources are currently underutilized in agricultural production in much of Sub-Saharan Africa, depletion is already occurring in some areas of Southeast Asia.
 In addition, competition over water resources is increasing around the world between urban and rural, agriculture and industry, domestic and productive users.
 As small scale irrigation expands with intensified production, it also poses high risks to water quality and therefore, ecosystem and human health.
-Moreover, farmer led irrigation is often excluded from formal water user groups and other collective management mechanisms, highlighting the gaps in monitoring and governing water and other natural resources.
+Moreover, farmer led irrigation is often excluded from formal water user groups and other collective management mechanisms, as well as public agencies.
+To support climate adaptation and manage the tradeoffs, ILSSI is addressing the information and capacity needs for monitoring and governing water and other natural resources.

 Identify water availability and use in a basin to expand irrigation sustainably